alex1-11/cs50-final-project-2022/README.md

 - Deleted: all the deleted tasks end here.

 ##### Complete and undone a task
 Task can be marked done/undone by clicking the mark before it's title.
-The appropriate toggles are processed at backend after Flask recieves certain form data, which will match with defined if-statements.
+The appropriate toggles are processed at backend after Flask receives certain form data, which will match with defined if-statements.

 ##### Edit a task
 To see the menu with edit options use `...` sign on the right of each task or just right click on the row of the targeted task.
-JS will block standart context menu call when doing so and drop down the menu with edit options.
+JS will block standard context menu call when doing so and drop down the menu with edit options.
 Available edit options are:
 - Change title;
 - Change due date;
 - Delete / Restore task.
-By clicking the change title or due date the appropriate section of the task will be turned by JS into input form with current values pretyped in it.
+By clicking the change title or due date the appropriate section of the task will be turned by JS into input form with current values preset in it.
 Then you can cancel or apply changes.
 Canceling will toggle the JS script once again and hide the input form back.
-After applying changes to task the data from form will be packed and sended via JS's fetch to backend, the task's info in DB will get updated, new `task.html` template will be generated and handled as responce back to JS scope, which will update the whole row html element of edited task.
+After applying changes to task the data from form will be packed and send via JS's `fetch()` to backend, the task's info in DB will get updated, new `task.html` template will be generated and handled as response back to JS scope, which will update the whole row html element of edited task.

 ##### Delete and restore a task, empty trash bin
 A few points worth mentioning when deleting a task:
-- When user tries to delete a task it won't get instantly deleted from database, instead it will be put into the 'trash bin';
+- When user tries to delete a task, it won't get instantly deleted from database, instead it will be put into the 'trash bin';
 - Deleted tasks can be restored from the trash bin;
 - After clicking the delete option by mistake user will have chance to instantly restore the task without need to search for it in the Deleted list, cause it's title becomes muted, but will only disappear after refreshing the task list being viewed by changing it or clicking the refresh button at the top left corner of tasks list.
 - The deleted state is defined by `.endswith('_bin')` method.
 On the deletion the backend will add '_bin' suffix after task's state attribute ('active_bin', 'done_bin'), which allows remembering from which state it was marked as deleted and gives ability to restore the original one by removing the string part containing '_bin'.